isabella232/advertising-cloud.en/help/dsp/introduction/ad-requirements-policy.md

 ### Prohibited Ads

-Customer must ensure that its Ads do not contain or promote any of the following:
+You must ensure that your Ads and the website(s) to which an Ad links or re-directs do not contain or promote any of the following:

 * **Illegal content**.
 Ads may not contain illegal content or promote, encourage, or facilitate illegal activities, products, or services.
-This includes, but is not limited to, content, products, activities or services that involve use of illicit drugs or drug paraphernalia
-(whether illegal at state or federal level) or violate securities laws.
-For purposes of this Policy, Ads regarding content, products, activities or services that relate to marijuana or hemp or derivatives of these substances, such as cannabidiol (CBD) are prohibited in the U.S., with a sole exception for hemp-derived CBD products (but no other CBD or THC products) in the U.S. and Canada, subject to previously entering into the applicable Adobe Rider, and as permitted by Media Suppliers and applicable laws.
+This includes, but is not limited to, content, products, activities or services that involve use of illicit drugs or drug paraphernalia (whether illegal at state or federal level) or violate securities laws.
+For purposes of this Policy, Ads regarding content, products, activities, or services that relate to marijuana or hemp or derivatives of these substances, such as cannabidiol (CBD), are prohibited, with the following sole exceptions: (1) hemp-derived CBD products (but no other CBD or THC products) in the U.S.; and (2) cannabis products in the Permitted Canadian Provinces, both subject to (a) previously entering into the applicable Adobe Rider, (b) compliance with Adobe due diligence requirements, and (c) as permitted by Media Suppliers and applicable laws.
+“Permitted Canadian Provinces” means the provinces of Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, and Saskatchewan.

 * **Infringement upon of the rights or contracts of another**.
 Ads may not violate or infringe the rights or contract of another or promote any product or service that engages in those activities.
-This includes infringement of intellectual property rights and violations of privacy, publicity, or other personal or proprietary rights, including the promotion of filesharing services that are used primarily to infringe copyrights.
+This includes infringement of intellectual property rights and violations of privacy, publicity, or other personal or proprietary rights, including the promotion of file-sharing services that are used primarily to infringe copyrights.

 * **Violence or dangerous activities**.
 Ads may not promote or depict violent or dangerous activities or materials, including content that is shocking, sensational, gory, obscene, or that promotes or depicts physical injury, harm or abuse, weapons (including weapon modification or accessories), ammunition, fireworks or other explosive materials.